jim-easterbrook/Photini/README.md

 Warning!
 --------

 There is currently a bug in pyexiv2 that prevents Photini from saving latitude and longitude in the correct EXIF format.
-Until that bug is fixed I recommend that Photini is not used to set photograph location data.
+Until that bug is fixed I recommend that you use GExiv2 or that Photini is not used to set photograph location data.
 (It can display it OK, and other data can be set without a problem.)

 Features
 --------